 This can make them feel vulnerable.
 Instead, let them do their thing, such as sniffing, licking or whatever they decide to do to get to know each other.

 Like with other animals, Pugs are not usually aggressive towards other people, including seniors and kids.
 However, some Pugs do show aggression towards kids by nipping their feet, lunging towards them or just barking at them.

 Even so, these behaviors are rarely malicious.
 They’re most likely just trying to play with these kids.
 But it really depends on how they were raised and socialized as a puppy.
 Of course, if they were trained to not lunge at people, then they likely won’t towards kids.

 My pug is nearly 2 years old, and he’s going through an unfortunate phase of barking aggressively at, well, anyone and anything.
 Planes flying overhead.
 Neighbors taking out the trash.– Crooktimber (Reddit user)

 According to The Spruce Pets, one of the leading causes of aggression in dogs is fear.
-Pugs can be timid, but they’re always going to be small dogs.
-As such, there can be a lot of scary things in this world, at least to them.
+Some pugs may be timid, but they’re always going to be small dogs.
+As a result, there can be a lot of scary things in this world, at least to them.

 Fearful & Possessive Pugs